japila-books/spark-sql-internals/docs/datasources/FileTable.md

 `fileIndex` creates one of the following [PartitioningAwareFileIndex](PartitioningAwareFileIndex.md)s:

-* `MetadataLogFileIndex` when reading from the results of a streaming query
+* `MetadataLogFileIndex` when reading from the results of a streaming query (and loading files from the metadata log instead of listing them using HDFS APIs)
 * [InMemoryFileIndex](InMemoryFileIndex.md)

 ---